Biglup/cardano-c/README.md

 ##### Core Concepts

 Every object in our library provides functions to increase and decrease its reference count.
 For instance, you would use cardano_cbor_writer_ref to increase and cardano_cbor_writer_unref to decrease the reference count for a cardano_cbor_writer_t object.
-Note that these functions are thread-safe.

 Upon creation through constructors like cardano_cbor_writer_new, an object's reference count is initialized to one.
 This implies that the caller becomes the sole owner of the newly-created reference.